gouroufr/teslamate-telegram/README.md

 Donations are welcome :

-send bitcoins to 15DbfoLVmJ1iwHGnaeB25NBD2kE393XZZD or register and play/have fun for free here with this referral link : https://freebitco.in/?r=36618348&tag=ghteslamatetg
+send bitcoins to 15DbfoLVmJ1iwHGnaeB25NBD2kE393XZZD or register and play/have fun/win a few satoshi for free here with this referral link : https://freebitco.in/?r=36618348